The following post is from Shaina of Food for My Family and Olmanson Photography: Honey-Sweetened Coconut Macaroons

 Confessions: One of my favorite cookies to eat is also one of the easiest to make.
-Coconut macaroons are these chewy treasures, and for years I treated myself to them from my favorite bakery before finally getting in the kitchen and discovering how simple they were to bake at home.
+Coconut macaroons are these chewy treasures.
+For years, I treated myself to them from my favorite bakery before finally getting in the kitchen and discovering how simple they were to bake at home.

 This particular recipe is sweetened with honey, as I wanted to try my hand at a natural sweetener.
-It is easily replaced for your sweetener of choice.
+Your sweetener of choice easily replaces it.
 Baking times may vary slightly, but the ideal macaroon is crunchy on the outside and chewy in the center.

 With only four ingredients, they come together quickly and pay off with a satisfying chewiness and just the right sweetness.
-They are great for Passover due to their lack of flour, and they make a delightful Easter treat as well.
+They are great for Passover due to their lack of flour, and they also make a delightful Easter treat.
 See the notes for variations.

 - 2 large egg whites